 The “floating bus stop” has been part of streets around the world for years.
 This month, a new twist is helping it spread in the United States, too: mass production.

 Barcelona-based firm Zicla made its name by molding recycled plastic into durable Zebra separators that can be bolted to the street to protect a bike lane.
 On Jan.
-10, several installations of the company’s newest product, the modular Vectorial platform, were installed on Oakland’s Telegraph Avenue.
+10, several installations of the company’s newest product, the modular Vectorial platform, were installed on Oakland, California’s Telegraph Avenue.